Middle School, High School & College Diversity Recruitment

 - 7 people: $67,951 (add $7,696 for each additional family member)

 We recognize that program fees often prevent underrepresented and underserved students from accessing greater academic enrichment and professional training.
-As a result, STEP dedicates its resources to ensuring that its program activities come at no cost to students and their parents, guardians, or family members.
+As a result, STEP dedicates its resources to ensuring that its program activities come at no cost to students and their families.

 Food is provided during the fall and spring semesters, and students are expected to use their school-issued student MetroCards to travel to NYU School of Medicine.
-During the summer semester, MetroCards are provided and students are given lunch cards to purchase meals at the Tisch Café, Smilow Café, and other food vendors at NYU Langone Medical Center.
+During the summer semester, MetroCards are provided and students are given lunch cards to purchase meals at Tisch Café at NYU Langone.

 How to Apply

 Applicants must complete and submit paperwork by the assigned deadline.
-This includes a Google Form application, a one-page résumé, a one-page personal statement, the most recent school transcript, one letter of recommendation, and economic documentation if you are applying for economic disadvantage eligibility.
-All materials should be submitted together in one email.
+This includes an online application, including self-reflection questions, a recent school transcript, two teacher evaluation forms completed online, and economic documentation if you are applying for economic disadvantage eligibility.
+All materials are submitted online via the application.

 All applicants must submit their most recent school transcript, a report card after each semester in the program, and a final school transcript at the end of 12th grade.
 Complete transcripts, not semester report cards, are required for admission into the program.
 Unofficial transcripts are accepted.

-Send all of your documents in one email to firstname.lastname@example.org and fill out the form by the deadline.
+All documents are required to be submitted online, with supporting documents attached.
 Incomplete applications are not considered.
-Applicants are encouraged to apply early, because applications are reviewed and students are notified of their admissions status on a rolling basis.
+Applicants are encouraged to apply early, as applications are reviewed on a rolling basis.